LoopMonsters/LoopringUnity/README.md

 - You MUST switch your taget platform to WebGL (File > Build Settings).
 - [Chainsafe](https://github.com/ChainSafe/) SDK is used to query an ethereum smart contract.
 - [WalletConnectUnity](https://github.com/WalletConnect/WalletConnectUnity) is used to handle the WalletConnect authentication and signing.
+- Walletconnect is currently disabled due to a new update to the API, this is getting resolved ASAP.

 ## Features